Online Marriage & Family Counseling (Therapy) Certificate

 Courses in Online MFT Certificate Programs

-A post-graduate education, such as a marriage and family therapy certificate, allows students to select courses from various electives to fit their personal and professional goals.
+A post-graduate education such as a marriage and family therapy certificate allows students to select courses from a range of electives to fit their personal and professional goals.
 The following is a list of sample coursework that a student may encounter while earning an online certificate in marriage and family counseling:

 - Dynamics of Marriage and Family Therapy